 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class as of the most recent experience study, dated November 18, 2016, as provided by the KPERS' investment consultant, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class as of the most recent experience study, dated January 7, 2020, as provided by the KPERS' investment consultant, are summarized in the following table:

-Long-Term Long-Term Expected
+Asset Class Long-Term Target Allocation Long-Term Expected Real Rate of Return

-Asset Class Target Allocation Real Rate of Return
+U.S. Equities 24% 5.20%

-Global equity 47% 6.85%
+Non-U.S. Equities 23% 6.40%

-Fixed income 13% 1.25%
+Private Equity 8% 9.50%

-Yield driven 8% 6.55%
+Private Real Estate 11% 4.45%

-Real return 11% 1.71%
+Yield driven 8% 4.70%

-Real estate 11% 5.05%
+Real return 11% 3.25%

-Alternatives 8% 9.85%
+Fixed income 11% 1.55%

-Short-term investments 2% (0.25%)
+Short-Term Investments 4% 0.25%

 Total 100%

-Discount rate.
-The discount rate used to measure the total pension liability was 7.75%.
+The discount rate used to measure the total pension liability at the measurement date of June 30, 2020 was 7.50%.
+The discount rate to measure total pension liability at the prior measurement date of June 30, 2019 was 7.75%.
+The actuarial assumptions used in the calculation of the total pension liability were based on the results of the most recent actuarial experience study.
+It covered the three-year period January 1, 2016 through December 31, 2018 and was dated January 7, 2020.
 The projection of cash flows used to determine the discount rate was based on member and employer contributions as outlined in the separately issued KPERS financial report.

 Sensitivity of the University's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the University's proportionate share of the net pension liability calculated using the discount rate of 7.75%, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.75%) or 1 percentage point higher (8.75%) than the current rate:
+The following presents the University's proportionate share of the net pension liability calculated using the discount rate of 7.5%, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.50%) or 1 percentage point higher (8.50%) than the current rate:

-Current 1% Decrease (6.75%) Discount Rate (7.75%) 1% Increase (8.75%) ESU's proportionate share of the - net pension liability \$ 13,309,906 \$ 9,696,997 \$ 6,665,746
+Current 1 1% Decrease (6.50%) Discount Rate (7.50%) 1% Increase (8.50%) ESU's proportionate share of the net pension liability \$ 13,725,663 \$ 10,320,844 \$ 7,453,102